AdxnTechSupport/booking-flow-demo/README.md

 ## What I Built

-MedBook has two views that share a single live bookings state — anything booked through the patient flow appears immediately in the admin dashboard.
+MedBook has two views that share a single live bookings state, so anything booked through the patient flow appears immediately in the admin dashboard.

 **Patient Flow — 4-step wizard**